marcin-filipiak/DeviceConfigJSON/README.md

 ## Field types

-The ESP32JsonConfigurator library offers a range of field types for configuring device settings, each serving a specific purpose:
+The DeviceConfigJSON library offers a range of field types for configuring device settings, each serving a specific purpose:
 * Label: This field is used for displaying textual information or descriptions.
 * Text Field: Ideal for entering text, this field allows users to input custom values.
 * Password Field: Specifically designed for entering passwords, such as for Wi-Fi networks, to ensure security.